thorole/encryptinator/README.md

 ### Nav bar and jumbotron
 ![Navbar and jumbotron](documentation/navjumbotron.PNG)

 The navbar is custom built with flexbox.
 It consists of four navigation links which takes the user to the desired sections of the site.
 All links turn white on hover.
+The navbar does not collapse into a button on small screens, like you would usually see in webdesign these days.
+The reason for this is to maintain the illusion of a toolbar.

 The jumbotron has two purposes.
 It displays the title of the website, and sumarizes its main features.